Relief from irritable bowel discomfort

 IBD Relief is traditionally used in Herbal medicine to help relieve digestive upset/ disturbances including lack of appetite, nausea, digestive spasms, indigestion, dyspepsia and flatulent colic.
-IBD Relief contains digestive enzymes that help digest proteins and a probiotic that forms part of a natural healthy gut flora and helps reduce the risk of antibiotic-associated diarrhea.
+It contains digestive enzymes that help digest proteins as well as a probiotic that forms part of a natural healthy gut flora.

-Take 3 capsules daily or 2 capsules twice daily with meals of your choice, or as directed by a qualified health care practitioner.
+Take four capsules daily or two capsules twice daily with meals of your choice, or as directed by a qualified health care practitioner.

+Do not use if you have an immune-compromised condition (e.g. AIDS, lymphoma, patients undergoing long-term corticosteroid treatment), or if you are pregnant or breastfeeding.
 Consult a health care practitioner prior to use if you have gastrointestinal lesions/ulcers, are taking anticoagulant agents, anti-inflammatory agents or other enzyme products, are having surgery, or if you have nausea, fever, vomiting, bloody diarrhea or severe abdominal pain.
 Consult a health care practitioner for prolonged use.
-Discontinue use and consult a health care practitioner if symptoms (e.g. digestive upset, diarrhea) occur, worsen, or persist beyond 3 days.
+Discontinue use and consult a health care practitioner if symptoms (e.g. digestive upset, diarrhea) occur, worsen, or persist beyond three days.
 Hypersensitivity/allergy has been known to occur in which case discontinue use.
-Consumption with alcohol, other drugs or natural health products with sedative properties is not recommended.
-Do not use if you have an immune-compromised condition (e.g. AIDS, lymphoma, patients undergoing long-term corticosteroid treatment), or if you are pregnant or breastfeeding.
+Consumption with alcohol, other drugs, or natural health products with sedative properties is not recommended.
+This product contains corn; do not use if you have such allergy.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.